dport96/ITM352/morea/120.functions/experience-functions.md

 3)

 b.
-For your example function (1) above, in the browser consol or using `node -i`, just type the function name and explain what output you get and why.
+For your example function (1) above, in the browser console or using `node -i`, just type the function name and explain what output you get and why.
 Assign the function to the variable `xxx` and show how you would use this variable in your example for (1) rather than the function name.
 Why does this work and explain what the `()` operator does.
 ```